platan/idea-gradle-dependencies-formatter/README.md

 ## Changelog

+- Feature: Convert a map notation to a string notation
-- Bugfix: convert string notation of a dependency with ext to a map notation
+- Bugfix: Convert string notation of a dependency with ext to a map notation

 ### 0.3.0 (2015-09-22)
 - Convert a string notation to a map notation